fhoering/mlflow/docs/source/projects.rst

   file in the root of the project directory or by including a ``conda_env`` entry in your ``MLproject`` file.
 For details, see the :ref:`project-directories` and :ref:`mlproject-specify-environment` sections.

+.. _project-pex-environments:

+Pex environment
+  Pex environments support - Used for YARN backend When an MLflow Project specifies a pex environment, it is shipped on the cluster.

+  You can specify a Pex environment for your MLflow project by including a ``pex_env`` entry in your ``MLproject`` file.
+It correspond to the path on the local filesystem or on hdfs where the pex can be found.
+  For details, see the :ref:`project-directories` and :ref:`mlproject-specify-environment` sections.

 .. _project-docker-container-environments:

 Docker container environment